 If you feel like you’re seeing non-dairy ice cream all over the place lately, you’re not wrong.
 These dairy-free treats have been popping up in grocery store freezer sections and trendy ice cream shops alike, offering a welcome alternative to low-calorie ice creams that leave us with an empty, unsatisfied feeling and sometimes a stomach-ache.

-With coconut, almond and oat milk bases and natural(ish) sugars, the vegan ice cream options of summer ‘19 seem to come with a wellness stamp of approval, giving us a license to eat as many bowls or cones as we want.
+With coconut, almond and oat milk bases and natural(ish) sugars, vegan ice cream options seem to come with a wellness stamp of approval, giving us license to eat as many bowls or cones as we want.
 But like most foods, all non-dairy ice cream options are not created equal—and some are much better than others, both taste and nutrition-wise.
 Want to make the best choices for your tastebuds and health?
 Here’s how five popular vegan ice cream brands rank (from least to most healthy), according to nutritionists and health experts.

 Ben & Jerry’s Non-Dairy Ice Cream

 While a non-dairy version of your favorite ice cream brand may seem like a dream come true, the experts advise against it.
 Health coach and Self Care In The City author Michelle Cady says that while she loves the intention behind an almond milk-based ice cream, she can’t get on board with the ingredients list.

 “Liquid sugar, corn syrup solids, wheat flour, and sunflower oil are all inflammatory to the system, plus it has a crazy amount of sugar at 26 grams per serving and 78 grams per pint.
 Don't go here!”